zhiyingfang2022/llm-d/PROJECT.md

   * May not model interactions between components as they are deployed
 * End to end (e2e) testing of the whole system (including benchmarking)
   * Best for preventing end to end regression and verifying overall correctness
-  * Slow
+  * Execution can be slow

-We seek strong e2e coverage for the deployed system and to prevent regression of performance changes.
+We seek strong e2e coverage for the deployed system to prevent regression of performance changes.
 Appropriate test coverage of core components is an important part of review.

 ### Security